 “I guess it’s not just a typical skate-board brand.
 This is about culture, country and lifestyle.”
 Kieran Finnane interviews Nicky Hayes on the creation of the Spinifex Skateboards brand, an enterprise in his home community of Ltyentye Apurte (Santa Teresa).

 Acting on street name changes and on new public works commemorating Aboriginal heritage and history – why does change matter?
 And if it doesn’t happen now, then when?
-Kieran Finnane interviews Joel Liddle Perrurle, one of three authors of a recent article calling for a public commemoration of “unsung Arrernte heroes” in response to the statue of explorer John McDouall Stuart, erected by the Town Council, after protracted controversy and delays, in Stuart Park.
+Kieran Finnane interviews Joel Liddle Perrurle, one of three authors of a recent article calling for a public commemoration of “unsung Arrernte heroes” in response to the statue of explorer John McDouall Stuart, erected by the Town Council in Stuart Park.

 “If it’s an island though it will soon be swallowed in its own inundation – a roiling sea of green, a tsunami, ridden by two vultures, seemingly absorbed in conversation.
 Will they at any moment realise their impossible position and take off?”
 Kieran Finnane reviews Gabriel Curtin’s show, A river and a voice shouting above it.